 The Collection of the Late William Safire

-From the Collection of the Late William Safire, the renowned political advisor and speechwriter and longtime writer of The New York Times On Language column, comes a bevy of works appealing to any wordsmith.
-Safire’s collection includes a quantity of books by the great American writers Mark Twain and Herman Melville, notably his first issue copy of Twain’s Adventures of Huckleberry Finn (Tom Sawyer's Comrade) and the three volume Rockwell Kent illustrated edition of Melville’s Moby Dick; or The Whale.
-Signed editions of Virginia Woolf, Antoine de Saint Exupery, and Eugene O’Neill are offered along with a group of inscribed volumes from John Le Carré.
-A rare work on language is the 1851 edition of Thomas Jefferson’s An essay towards facilitating instruction in the Anglo-Saxon, printed for the use of the University of Virginia, and many other early and leather bound works on language.
-View Lots
+From the Collection of the Late William Safire, the renowned political advisor and speechwriter and longtime writer of The New York Times On Language column, was a bevy of works appealing to any wordsmith.
+Safire’s collection includes a quantity of books by the great American writers Mark Twain and Herman Melville that sold strongly, notably the three volume Rockwell Kent illustrated edition of Melville’s Moby Dick; or The Whale estimated at $500-800 that realized an exceptional $3,150 and the first issue copy of Twain’s Adventures of Huckleberry Finn (Tom Sawyer's Comrade) estimated $300-500 that fetched $1,764.
+A group of inscribed volumes from John Le Carré estimated $500-800 achieved $2,268.
+Read an essay by Peter Costanzo profiling works by Twain and Melville in the Collection.
+Read Essay

 We Invite You to Auction!

-Consignments are currently being accepted.
+Consignments are currently being accepted for future auctions.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.